hartmaj2/cs-tabor-is/denik.md

 - Implemented modal delete participant modal
   - Add .modal-div and .modal-buttons selectors to display modal content aligned to center
   - Need to pass parameters using a Dictionary<string,object>
-- Add http get method to get all possible meal types (used by the add food modal to display possible meal types to select)
+- Added http get method to get all possible meal types (used by the add food modal to display possible meal types to select)
   - Done using `Enum.GetNames<MealType>()` and is passed as a list of strings
 - Created a list of AllergenSelecion items so I can bind allergen names to the values of the checkboxes
   - To be able to bind to a list of something, it can't be IEnumerable but must be a concrete List or Array or something
 - Bound radio buttons to single group using same name attribute value of their input tags
-- Add `MealFormData` class so I can use EditForm to validate inputs to my AddFoodModal
+- Added `MealFormData` class so I can use EditForm to validate inputs to my AddFoodModal
+- Made EditForm that uses MealFormData as its model
+  - Had to edit .css file to remove annoying green outline around radio buttons